taha-abbasi/pizza-pets-docs-guide-how-to/game-mechanics/feeding-mechanics.md

 ## The Heart of the Matter 💔

 In the world of Pizza Pets, **hearts are life**—literally.
-Pets lose **1 heart per day** in normal circumstances, but under certain conditions, this rate can increase.
+Pets lose **1 heart ❤️ per day** in normal circumstances, but under certain conditions, this rate can increase.
 For example:
-- **Uncleaned poop** boosts the heart loss rate to **1.4 hearts per day** for each poop.
+- **💩 Uncleaned poop** boosts the heart loss rate to **1.4 hearts ❤️ per day** for each poop.
-- **Steroids** can also accelerate heart decline (we’ll cover this in Advanced Strategies).
+- **💪 Steroids** can also accelerate heart decline (we’ll cover this in Advanced Strategies).

 Thankfully, there are ways to reduce heart loss too.
-Ever heard of a pet that loves coffee and weed?
+Ever heard of a pet that loves **☕ coffee** and **🌿 weed**?
 Yep, these special items can slow down heart loss, but again, that’s for the **Advanced Strategies** section.
 For now, let’s talk about how to keep your pets alive and kicking with proper feeding!

 ***